What are the best seasons for the property market in Australia?

 Spring property season

-If you’ve been reading up on real estate trends, you might be wondering what makes Spring property season stand out.
+If you’ve been reading up on real estate trends, you might be wondering what makes the Spring property season stand out.

 Spring is usually the busiest time of year for the Australian property market, with real estate agents taking advantage of the warmer weather to hold auctions and many homeowners looking to sell property.
 Spring helps to maximise a property’s curb appeal, with real estate looking its best in clear weather and with gardens in full bloom.